 Individual Learning Plans (ILPs):

-ILPs are created using person-centered approaches developed to meet the needs and goals of individuals.
+ILPs are created using person-centred approaches developed to meet the needs and goals of individuals.
 Plans are reviewed regularly on an individual basis and all achievements, great and small are celebrated.
 The process involves goal setting, learning delivery, support and review, recording achievements and celebration.

 Learning styles or preferences, Prior learning, Likes & dislikes, Motivators Cultural aspects, Any barriers to learning, The starting point is always the long-term goals of the individual.
 We can then identify what skills, knowledge and understanding an individual needs to work towards their goals.
 The Individual Learning Plan identifies shorter-term objectives that provide smaller steps of learning towards longer-term aspirations.